suffolklibraries/lgc/content/collections/events/blank-page-den-27-12.md

     content:
       -
         type: text
-        text: 'Create your very own vision board for the new year!
+        text: 'Create your very own cosy den space to house your unique micro performance.
 This workshop is part of ' -
         type: text
         marks: